TITLE 8 SOCIAL SERVICES

-C. When protective supervision has been ordered, the child shall not be removed from his or her home absent emergency custody granted by law enforcement, or by an order of the court.
+C. When protective supervision has been ordered, the child shall not be removed from their home absent emergency custody granted by law enforcement, or by an order of the court.

 D. Legal custody includes the right to place a child.
 If PSD has legal custody, the court shall only order a specific placement when PSD has abused its discretion in the placement or proposed placement of a child.